6 Tips on How To Repair Printed Circuit Board

 Take a specific length of copper braids and put them on the pad on the PCB.
-They should be put on the same place from where the defective component was taken out.
-Once you have put copper braid on the pad, you can then use the tip of the soldering iron to heat the copper braid.
+They should be put in the same place from where the defective component was taken out.
+Once you have put the copper braid on the pad, you can then use the tip of the soldering iron to heat the copper braid.
 The copper braids will absorb all the extra solder present on the PCB pad.
 Once you are done, use clean alcohol swabs to clean the pads.
-Do not use wet cloth or any other type of cloth material.
+Do not use a wet cloth or any other type of cloth material.
 Alcohol swabs are the best option when it comes to cleaning the pads on the printed circuit board.

 Join The New And 100% Working Component On The Pad Of The PCB